engranshul/effective-java-3e-source-code/src/effectivejava/chapter2/item1/staticfactory_vs_constructors/readme.md

 #### disadvantages of static factory methods
 * do not stand out in api documentation
-* classes with public or protected constructors can not be subclasssed
+* classes without public or protected constructors can not be subclasssed

 #### conclusion
 static factory methods and public constructors both have their